TBillTech/RichYAML/README.md

 - `RichYAML: Toggle Inline Previews` — per-editor on/off.
 - `RichYAML: Open Custom Preview` — open the side-by-side/custom view when you need a larger canvas.
  - `RichYAML: Show Inline Previews` / `RichYAML: Hide Inline Previews` — explicit controls for visibility.
+ - `richyaml.preview.inline.experimentalInsets` (default: false) — use the proposed editorInsets API for true inline webviews.
+Requires launching the Extension Development Host with proposed APIs enabled for this extension.
+When off (default on stable VS Code), a lightweight decoration fallback shows a marker instead.

 Performance guardrails (configurable):
 - `richyaml.preview.inline.maxInsets` (default 12) — cap how many insets render at once.